Horace Walpole's essay On Modern Gardening: John Milton

 One man, one great man we had, on whom nor education nor custom could impose their prejudices; who, on evil days though fallen, and with darkness and solitude compassed round, judged that the mistaken and fantastic ornaments he had seen in gardens were unworthy of the almighty hand that planted the delights of Paradise.
 He seems with the prophetic eye of taste (as I have heard taste well defined by the great Lord Chatham, who had a good taste himself in modern gardening, as he showed by his own villas in Enfield Chase and at Hayes) to have conceived, to have foreseen modern gardening; as Lord Bacon announced the discoveries since made by experimental philosophy.
 The description of Eden is a warmer and more just picture of the present style than Claude Lorraine could have painted from Hagley or Stourhead.
 The first lines I shall quote exhibit Stourhead on a more magnificent scale:

-Thro' Eden went a river large,
+" Thro' Eden went a river large,

-Pass'd underneath engulfed, for God had thrown
+Pass'd underneath ingulph'd, for Grod had thrown

-That mountain as his garden-mound, high rais'd
+That mountain as his gsurden-mound, high nds'd

--which thro' veins
+" which thro' veins

-Of porous earth with kindly thirst updrawn, Rose a fresh fountain, and with many a nil Water'd the garden-
+Of porous earth with kindly thirst updrawn,

-What colouring, what freedom of pencil, what landscape in these lines:
+What colouring, what freedom of pencil, what landscape in these lines —

--from that saphire fount the crisped brooks,
+" From that sapphire fount the crisped brooks,

 With mazy error under pendent shades